mskelton/analyzer/docs/docs/intro.md

 # Intro

-Welcome to Analyzer and get ready to level up your Forex trading with our trading analysis tools!
+Welcome to Analyzer and get ready to level up your Forex trading with our custom trading analysis tools!
 Aimed for simplicity and customization, you will find everything you need to monitor your accounts, track performance, and share your results with others.